Positivity bounds in vector theories: Bounds on Proca Theories

 \subsection{Comparison between GP and PN}

 Even though there exists no tuning of the coefficients that makes GP and PN equivalent, we find some of the coefficients play similar roles in both theories.
 This identification is rendered more straightforward by our redefinition \eqref{eq.PNredef} of the PN coefficients.
 In particular, from our previous results, there is an obvious analogy between $a_2$ and $\alpha_2'$, although they play a quite different at the Lagrangian level, as they both control the scale at which perturbative unitarity breaks in their respective theories.
 Also, the pure quartic interaction $A^4$ is parametrized by $b_1$ and $\lambda_0'$ in each model.
 Finally, by looking at the decoupling limits \eqref{eq.GPDL} and \eqref{eq.PNDL}, we see that $a_1$ and $b_3$ are analogous to $\gamma_1'$ and $\gamma_2'$, in the sense that they correspond to the cubic and quartic Galileon interactions respectively.
 However, they are not truly equivalent parameters, as $\gamma_1'$ and $\gamma_2'$ appear also as the coefficients of additional interactions away from the decoupling limit.
-In sum, this analogy of coefficients is given by
+To summarize, this analogy of coefficients is given by

 The results for the ten bounds \eqref{eq.sumboundsmain} for GP and PN are reported in table~\ref{tab.bounds}.
-Looking at these results, while keeping this analogy in mind, we observe a similarity between the bounds.
+Inspecting these results, while keeping this analogy in mind, we observe a similarity between the bounds.